Aquay! Hello!

 Shane is able to convey his message as a cultural consultant to a broad audience in many ways.
 Hosting presentations and workshops at various schools, organizations, community events, he is able to spread his knowledge.
 Shane sits on many committees and boards such as the Southampton Town Arts and Culture Committee, Watermill Center Community Fellowship, Shinnecock Nation Natural Resources Committee, Graves Protection Warriors Society, Southampton Town / Shinnecock Nation Cultural Heritage Stewardship Committee and many more.
 Shane enjoys the fact that in today's society he finds there are people that are willing to listen, engage, and learn about his people.

 The Shinnecock Nation is a self-governing, federally recognized tribe.
 The sovereign nation consists of approximately 1,700 enrolled members.
-About 700 of which live on their residential territory on the western boarder of Southampton Village.
+About 700 of which live on their residential territory on the western boarder of Southampton Village, New York.
 This territory is close to 1,000 acres.
 They also control about 90 acres in Hampton Bays just west of the Shinnecock Canal.

 Follow Shane on Facebook, Instagram, and Youtube with the links below!